scottfr/SystemsBook/12 Agents/Agents.md

 Condition
 : In this mode you create an equation that will trigger than transition when it becomes true.
 For instance, if we had a stock, \p{Infection Level} in our agent indicating how sick the agent was, we could have them transition out of the sick state once that stock fell to zero.
 The trigger condition to enable this could be something like: \e{[Infection Level] = 0}.

+~ Exercise

+Specify a transition trigger type and value for the following types of transition:

+1. Transition after 10 days.
+2. 20% chance of transitioning each year.
+3. Transitioning when value of the primitive \p{Volume} is greater than 5.

+~ Answer

+1. Timeout trigger with value 10 days.
+2. Probability trigger with value 20% (assuming time units of years).
+3. Condition trigger.
+Value: \e{[Volume] > 5}

+~ End Exercise

+~ Exercise

+Create a state transition diagram for a model of a person who three states: \p{Child}, \p{Adult}, \p{Retired}.
+The person starts in the \p{Child} state, transitions to the \p{Adult} state when they are 18 years old, and has a 2% chance of transitioning to the \p{Retired} state each year.

+~ End Exercise

 # Model